Studio visits with Christopher Blay, Devon Nowlin, and Diane Durant and Devyn Gaudet

-Evidently a storm was in the forecast but I had no idea, and confounded with my confusion of where I was, how I got there, and where I had to be the morning of stop #1 of this trip was particularly and unnecessarily stressful.
+Evidently, a storm was in the forecast.
+But I had no idea and was confounded with my confusion of where I was, how I got there, and where I had to be the morning of stop No. 1 of this trip was particularly and unnecessary stressful.

 I wanted this trip to start in Fort Worth from the beginning and was happy things shuffled out to allow for the city to be the first.
 I've done tons of work in most cities in the state, but Fort Worth always seemed like a more marginalized and peripheral city in the grand scheme of things, and it's proximity to Dallas certainly doesn't aid in helping the city's art community maintain its own individual identity.
 As I was waking up that morning to the rain in Fort Worth, I also realized the shape and scope of this trip reflected, in many ways, the confusion even I have about the state.
 Evidently I was starting in North Texas, and if you ask anyone in Fort Worth, Dallas, or any of the mid-cities between, I was indeed in North Texas, something I really never understood, because technically and geographically there's a panhandle that's much further north than where I was presently.

-Admittedly, I don't know much about Fort Worth, and it's the city I've spent the least amount of time in when it comes to the "north Texas" area.
+Admittedly, I don't know much about Fort Worth.
 I know about stockyards and cattle, and the "fun facts" section of the random Texas highway atlas I bought a few months ago referenced Fort Worth being the namesake of General William Jenkins Worth, a man who never actually visited the city.

-I had a full day of studio visits to get through, all artists whose method, technique, and media were totally different, then that evening a group of people who are leaders, voices in the community, and generally incredible people were to gather at a dive bar called the Bowled Oil Tavern, thanks to the connectivity and generosity of artist Christopher Blay.
-It's somewhat colonial to admit, but Fort Worth was finally starting to gain more depth than how I initially knew it to be, and I hadn't even scratched the surface.
+I had a full day of studio visits to get through with artists whose methods, techniques, and media were totally different.
+Then, that evening, a group of people who are leaders in the community (and generally incredible people) were to gather at a dive bar called the Bowled Oil Tavern, thanks to the connectivity and generosity of artist Christopher Blay.
+Fort Worth was finally starting to gain more depth than how I initially knew it to be, and I hadn’t even scratched the surface.

 The rain finally cleared and as is so typical in Texas, the sun wasn't far behind.
 It was fitting to start this trip full of so many questions in a place that I really didn't know, and as I started gathering my things to head out, it seemed more fitting that this adventure was about to really begin in the studio of artist Christopher Blay.

 While all the questions about Fort Worth continued swirling in my head, I was happy to get studio visits rolling.
 Visiting artists is my favorite part of the job, and talking with artists in their creative space is an intimate treat that is incredibly special.
-As stop #1, Fort Worth was also getting started with a visit to the home and studio of artist Christopher Blay.
-Although I had never been to his studio, Christopher is still a familiar force, and a personality that I had known for some time through multiple degrees of connectivity.
+I got started in Fort Worth with a visit to the home and studio of artist Christopher Blay.
+Although I had never been to his studio, Christopher is a personality that I had known for some time through multiple degrees of connectivity.

 I left Blay caffeinated and happy.
-His visit and our conversation was exactly the brain massage and positive challenge I needed to begin the rest of the studio visits I had planned that day, and I made my way to the general direction of the Fort Worth Stockyards to what will later be referred to as the "magical wonderland" to visit painter Devon Nowlin, and I was greeted with an infectious smile.
-Devon is a painter's painter.
-Her near obsession with patterning is remarkable, and her technical skill is impressive, neither of which was surprising once I learned of her commitment to her practice that I also found admirable.
+His visit and our conversation was exactly the brain massage and positive challenge I needed to begin the rest of the studio visits I had planned that day.
+I made my way in the general direction of the Fort Worth Stockyards (which will later be referred to as the Magical Wonderland) to visit painter Devon Nowlin, and I was greeted with an infectious smile.
+Devon is a painter’s painter.
+Her near obsession with patterning is remarkable, and her technical skill is impressive, neither of which was surprising once I learned of her commitment to her practice, which I also found admirable.
 Devon paints every single day.
 She has shifted directions slightly in her work and has started collecting antique photos which have become her source material for her newest series of works.